levired6/levired-portfolio/README.md

 - HTML/CSS/JS language support (built-in)
 - GitLens (optional)

-Editing notes
-- Replace "resume.pdf" with your actual resume file in the project root.

-2. On GitHub, open the repo → Settings → Pages (or "Pages" in the left sidebar).
-3. Set Source to the `main` branch and the root folder (/).
-Save.
-4. GitHub will provide a link like https://<your-user>.github.io/<your-repo>/ — it may take a minute.

 Optional: Use the gh-pages branch and an npm script (if you add a build step later).

 Performance & accessibility tips